New Earth Design Collective

 This perspective is grounded in years of hands-on experience across design and construction projects, allowing her to seamlessly bridge intuitive insight with practical execution.
 At NEDC, this integrated approach is formalized through a specialized design methodology known as Energetic Design Intelligence.

-Energetic DEsign Intellgence
+Energetic DEsign Intelligence

-Energetic Design Intelligence is a design methodology that considers the full set of conditions shaping a space—human, spatial, energetic and material—to create environments that are coherent, high-performing, and supportive of long-term well-being.
 It recognizes that the built environment is not neutral.
-How a project is led, how decisions are made, how a site is understood, and how a space is designed, how nature is considered all directly influence how people feel, interact, and live within the space.
+How a project is led, how decisions are made, how a site is understood, how nature is integrated, and how a space is designed all directly influence how people feel, interact, regulate, and live within it.

 -